 - 5.3.1 The landscape around Thaxted was divided into 16 different Local Parish Landscape Character Areas (LPLCAs) by Liz Lake Associates.
 Each area was considered in detail and the findings were set out in individual proformas found at an appendix to their report.
 Separate proformas also analysed each of the key views around the periphery of the village.
 The view data is both descriptive and analytical with categorization based on both significance and sensitivity to change, with a scoring system based on 1-5 with 5 being the most significant and the most sensitive to change.
 The analysis of each of the individual character areas is similarly assessed and is based on low/medium/high ratings for both overall landscape quality and sensitivity to change.
-Conclusions are then drawn as to an assessment of 'Overall Landscape Capacity for Change' (through development) with rankings of 'low capacity'; 'low-medium'; 'medium'; 'medium-high'; and 'high'. - 5.3.2 Other supporting information includes suggested landscape planning guidance and landscape management guidance which will form the basis of general landscape policies for this Neighbourhood Plan. - 5.3.3 Of the 16 land different land parcels, 13 were found to have a low or medium/low capacity for change.
-All the land parcels are shown on Map 9 and their capacity for change is summarised in paragraph 5.3.4 below. - 5.3.4 The overall capacity for each of the LPLCAs to change together with a few specific quotations which serve to describe the character of each are as follows: - 1.
+Conclusions are then drawn as to an assessment of 'Overall Landscape Capacity for Change' (through development) with rankings of 'low capacity'; 'low-medium'; 'medium'; 'medium-high'; and 'high'. - 5.3.2 Other supporting information includes suggested landscape planning guidance and landscape management guidance which will form the basis of general landscape policies for this Neighbourhood Plan. - 5.3.3 The 13 parcels that form the LPLCAs having a low or medium/low capacity for change are shown on the map below (MAP 6)

+- 5.3.4 The overall capacity for each of the LPLCAs to change together with a few specific quotations which serve to describe the character of each are as follows: - 1.
 "Strongly undeveloped enclosed green rural character".
 Low capacity for change. - 2.
 "Open, visually exposed landscape with far reaching radial/panoramic views".
 Low capacity for change. - 3.
 Varied but "strong peri-urban character with windmill as key landmark feature".
 Low capacity for change. - 4.
 Part of "open rural approach to the village".
 Low capacity for change. - 5.
 Varied "peri-urban character...
 Small pastoral fields, areas of unkempt grassland, recently planted parkland and private gardens associated with peripheral farmsteads" plus bowling green and tennis courts.
 Medium capacity to change. - 6.
 "Strongly undeveloped open rural character".
 Low capacity to change. - 7.
 "Strongly undeveloped open rural character...
 Open landscape with far-reaching panoramic views".
 Low capacity for change. - 8.
 "Generally rural character" but "directly abuts the eastern edge of town in the vicinity of Barnards Field and Bardfield Road as well as incorporating ribbon development further east along Bardfield Road... [and the] disused depot off Copthall Lane".
 Low-medium capacity for change. - 9.
 "Copthall Lane: route of ancient pathway...
 Narrow tree-lined Crispey Brook...
 Wet meadow pasture".
-Low capacity for change.

-- 10. "Strongly undeveloped rural landscape character...
+Low capacity for change. - 10.
+"Strongly undeveloped rural landscape character...
 Small linear fields...
 Historic field pattern...
 Small-scale intimate landscape".
 Low capacity for change. - 11.
 "Undeveloped rural landscape character, diluted by harsh urban interface".
 Low-medium capacity for change. - 12.
 "Area of naturally regenerating scrub/woodland".
 Medium capacity for change. - 13.
 "Playing fields...
-Children's' play area...
+Childrens' play area...
 Areas of hard-standing and soft landscape associated with care home".
 Medium capacity for change. - 14.
 "Small fields, paddocks, and private gardens associated with Goddards Farm".
 Low capacity for change. - 15.
 "Intensive arable farmland...
 Strongly undeveloped rural landscape character".
 Low capacity for change. - 16.
 "Intensive arable farmland...
 Undeveloped rural landscape character has been diluted by urban interface...
 Offers views of the church spire".
 Low capacity for change.